 The size, structure and growth of the education system in India are riddled with many contradictions.
 It is both large and small.
-In terms of absolute enrolment (over 13m students), it is the 3rd largest education system in the world, but in terms of gross enrolment ratio, it is small - just under 14%.
+In terms of absolute enrolment (over 37m students), it is the 3rd largest education system in the world, but in terms of gross enrolment ratio, it under 27%.

 At the same time, the Education sector regulatory structure in India is multi-layered and complex – partly as a result of the federal structure of Indian state and partly a legacy of country’s colonial past.
 For example, there are multiple agencies and a complex web of rules and regulations that govern the higher education system with the UGC (University Grants Commission) at the helm.
 The Ministry of HRD is attempting, via various legislations, to change the regulatory structure.
 However, it is hard to achieve given various political constraints of the government and the sensitive nature of the changes proposed by the government.
 The state governments, the 13 professional councils at the national level and 5 professional councils at the state level, the state councils and affiliating universities are the key stakeholders in the education regulatory system.

 In this quagmire of complex regulations and overwhelming demand, players in Education constantly need to explore opportunities and create sound plan against threats.
 Eduvisors’ wide range of strategic planning services and capabilities help the existing players and new entrants in Indian education develop long-term, robust, scenario-based strategies that help them navigate through these structural challenges.
 Our team has extensive experience helping organizations address all the key aspects of strategic planning for ventures in Education.

 At Eduvisors we confront each challenge sans any preconceived notion; our solutions are based on facts rather than opinions.

 IES - The Largest